 This graph (Figures 3 and 4) first shows a high degree of modularity which is not a fact widely known about the Qing bureaucracy.
 Modularity (or community detection) is defined as “decomposing the networks into sub-units or communities, which are sets of highly interconnected nodes” ((Blondel et al., 2008), 2).
 We may remind the reader that this is not a social network.
 Clustered areas do not mean that officials of these types socialized more with each other than with others.
 Rather, as in a transport network, communities show areas more densely connected by career paths and distinguish them from other areas which are more distantly connected.

 Even though modularity is not a precise measure, the data show some revealing features of the statutory bureaucracy (see Table 1 for Gephi analysis results and graph).
 Three small clusters stand out whose members also have ow betweenness centrality (see below).
 These are the officials at the Imperial Academy of Medicine (taiyiyuan 太醫院, modularity class 3), the Directorate of Astronomy (qintianjian 欽天監, mc 4), and those officials task with ritual music at the Court of Imperial Sacrifices (taichangsi 太常寺, mc 6).
 As specialized workers, the men employed in these institutions could be classed as “incipient professionals,” but they led isolated cul-du-sac careers.
 On the extremes of the graph, we find the lowest-ranking (8a to unclassed) provincial bureaucrats clustered in the lower corner (modularity class 5).
 They are worlds apart from an isolated upper-level court bureaucracy in the capital Beijing (upper right, class 0).
 Governors (xunfu 巡撫) and circuit intendants (daoyuan 道員) are the only provincial offices included in this group.
 A reference to the lived bureaucracy is necessary here.
 The names of all appointed officials were listed in quarterly official directories (jinshenlu 縉紳錄) and published four times every year.
 These official directories have now been compiled into the Chinese Government Employee Database-Qing (CGED-Q) by the Lee-Campbell group.
-Chen Bijia’s research on these data has shown that Beijing’s bureaucracy was staffed quite differently from the provincial bureaucracies, one consisting predominantly of Manchus and examination graduates, the other was crowded by Han officials and office purchasers with low mobility between them ((Chen, 2019).
+Chen Bijia’s research on this data has shown that Beijing’s bureaucracy was staffed quite differently from the provincial bureaucracies, one consisting predominantly of Manchus and examination graduates, the other was crowded by Han officials and office purchasers with low mobility between them ((Chen, 2019).
 For the database: (Chen et al., 2020)).
 Now we can confidently argue that this difference was related to the systematic setup of the statutory system.
 However, the most prosperous modularity class (2) of the network graph with most members (60, only counting those with non-zero betweenness centrality) and highest betweenness centralities, would also fall in that category, and their membership is mixed indicating (at least statutory) mobility between positions in Beijing and the provinces.

 import pandas pandas.read_csv("script/Table 1 PJK_Gephi_Analysis_Modularity.csv")